When you buy a product through our links below, we may earn money from our affiliate partners to help support the site.

 If you are a U.S. citizen who is at least 18 years old, you’re a lucky winner: you are eligible to open up an account with Aspiration.
 They offer personal checking accounts.
 We’d love to see business options and credit cards as well, but Aspiration doesn’t offer those services as of now.

 Aspiration Spend & Save Account

-Pay What is Fair: With this checking account, you choose how much your account fees will be, and yes, you can choose $0.
+Pay What is Fair: With this checking account, you choose how much your monthly account fees will be, and yes, you can choose $0.

 Aspiration Impact Measurement: We know that every dollar we spend has an impact on people and the planet.
 The “AIM” score is a Planet & People impact score, and it’s exactly what it sounds like.
 Aspiration gives you a sustainability score based on the businesses you buy from.